Fundamental Limits of Private User Authentication: Probability of error analysis of Theorem

 \section{Probability of error analysis of Theorem \ref{asymptotic_thm}}

-To complete the proof, here we have to show that in the proposed scheme $P_{e1}$, $P_{e2}$ and $P_P$ tends to zero as $n$ goes to infinity. \begin{IEEEproof} \textbf{completeness}: The verifier rejects ($\hat{H}=1$) the legitimate prover (user $k$, $H=1$) if $\hat{S}_k \neq S$, and this may happen if one of the following events occurs: \begin{enumerate} \item $E_1$: The verifier does not find a sequence $u^n$ that is jointly typical with $X^n$. \item $E_2$: User $k$ does not find a sequence $\hat{u}^n$ that is jointly typical with $Y_k^n$. \item $E_3$: User $k$ finds more than one sequence $\hat{u}^n$ in bin $M$ that is jointly typical with $Y_k^n$. \end{enumerate} Using the union, bound we obtain:
+To complete the proof, here we have to show that in the proposed SS-AR protocol $P_{e1}$, $P_{e2}$, and $P_P$ tends to zero as $l$ goes to infinity.\\ \textit{Completeness}: The verifier rejects ($\hat{\mathcal{H}}=1$) the legitimate prover (user $k$, $\mathcal{H}=1$) if $\hat{S}^{[k]} \neq S^{[k]} $, and this may happen if either of the following events occurs: \begin{enumerate} \item $E_1$: The verifier does not find a sequence $U^l$ that is jointly typical with $X^l$. \item $E_2$: User $k$ does not find a sequence $\hat{U}^l$ that is jointly typical with $Y_k^l$. \item $E_3$: User $k$ finds more than one sequence $\hat{U}^l$ in bin $M^{[k]}$ that is jointly typical with $Y_k^l$. \end{enumerate} Using the union bound, we obtain: